roxaneboyd3/Bitcoinminer/Readme.md

 # Bitcoin Miner

-A project to see how SHA256 and Bitcoin mining work under the hood.
+Project to see how SHA256 and Bitcoin mining work under the hood.

 1) Identify the main components, such as the function for importing block data,extracting